paton838/works/data-science/readme.md

 This is a list of the completed projects.

 - share_predict.ipynb
-  - A notebook that can predict a company's share price of the next 5 days.
+  - A notebook to try to predict a company's share price of the future 5 days.
-    - Used tensorflow_version 1.x and Kera, with 15 years of data for training, and the past 100 days' price for predictions.
+    - Used tensorflow_version 1.x and Kera, with 15 years of data for training and the past 100 days' share price for predictions.
     - Written in Python 3
     - Completed in https://colab.research.google.com/
 - titanic_clean_predict.ipynb